Friday, 13 February 2026

 Ben Lomond from Braeval

 The first blue sky in February prompted me to make my first attempt on Lime Craig for nine months to test my new hip.
 I made it, although it took 45 minutes, about 15 minutes longer than it used to take on cold winter days.
-The shock was the devastation caused by felling operations; the planting had been carried out in the 1930s, and I suppose I have been lucky to enjoy the protection of the trees during wet and windy days for the past 38 years, during which I have made the best part of a thousand ascents.
+The shock was the devastation caused by recent felling operations; the planting had been carried out in the 1930s, so by now the steep slopes were smothered by giant spruce and pine trees.
+I suppose I have been lucky over the past 38 years to have enjoyed the protection of the trees on wet and windy days.
+I have made the best part of a thousand ascents during this time; the birdlife and red squirrels have made every excursion a treat.
+How they will fare in this coniferous holocaust is another matter.

-The well-graded trails have been churned by tree harvester machines and lumber lorries that have created an undulating mud surface for the logscape.
-I met a couple teaching their one-year-old to walk on my ascent, and a lady with a four-year-old greyhound on my descent.
-They gave me a chance to chat and rest.
+The well-graded trails have been churned by tree harvester machines and lumber lorries, creating a veneer of undulating mud and timber debris across the logscape.
+On the ascent, I met a couple teaching their one-year-old daughter to walk; her smile was almost as wide as her parents' pride.
+On the descent, I met a lady dressed totally in pink with a nervous four-year-old greyhound.
+The lady was as desolate as I was about the felling, and her dog could no longer chase the squirrels, which were as elusive as electric hares.
 I am now aching, but happy and celebrated with my first beer of the year.

 Logscape